Lifestyle Tips for Living with Inflammatory Bowel Disease (IBD)

 Sleep is important for all people, but it is critical for people living with IBD.
 There are many reasons patients with IBD may have trouble sleeping, including the obvious such as running to the toilet throughout the night.
 Nocturnal bowel movements keep IBD patients from getting the regenerative, uninterrupted sleep they need.
-If you are always getting up in the night to use the loo, or due to any IBD symptom, speak with your healthcare team to see what lifestyle or treatment changes you might need, to help you get 8 hours of shut eye.
+If you are always getting up in the night to use the loo, or due to any IBD symptoms, speak with your healthcare team to see what lifestyle or treatment changes you might need, to help you get 8 hours of shut-eye.
 Regardless of whether running to the toilet during the night is a problem for you, focus on creating an environment conducive to quality sleep.

 Take note of your sleeping environment and consider the following tips:

-Temperature: generally, a cool room is best for getting a good night’s rest
+Temperature: Generally, a cool room is best for getting a good night’s rest

 Darkness: create a dark space for sleeping to help balance your circadian rhythm